B

 The Belgian Laekenois is an intelligent, active, and protective dog, and it’s easily bored.
 Consequently, it is vitally important that it be trained and socialized.
 Its herding instincts lead it to chase and nip, which should be actively discouraged.
 If a Laekenois has nothing to do, it will find something to do.
 It can be destructive when bored.

 Its energy and intelligence make it good at dog sports, like agility training.
 It also excels at obedience training.
-Laekenois are very trainable and, in addition to serving as WWII messenger dogs, they currently do various tasks for law enforcement.
+Laekenois are very trainable and, in addition to serving as WWII messenger dogs, they excel in herding and dog sports, but are rarely used in modern law enforcement, where the Belgian Malinois is preferred.

 Exercise